SQL Server connector#

 procedure(varchar) -> table#

 The procedure function allows you to run stored procedures on the underlying database directly.
 It requires syntax native to SQL Server, because the full query is pushed down and processed in SQL Server.
-In order to use this table function set sqlserver.experimental.stored-procedure-table-function-enabled to true.
+In order to use this table function set sqlserver.stored-procedure-table-function-enabled to true.

 Note